katvef/katve-blog/content/posts/gender_what_gender.md

 ## Introduction
 Gender is a fucking complex part of your identity.
 It defines some of the deepest parts of you, and is often forced on you without your consent based on a 50-50 roll.
-While the assigned gender is usually the corrects one, I think most people don't actually fully identify with it.
+While the assigned gender is usually the correct one, I think most people don't actually fully identify with it.
 In addition, forcing a set of stereotypes on young teenagers can be, and is, extremely harmful to their development;
 especially the stigma around people not conforming to the stereotype of their gender is highly stressful and especially difficult for queer youth suppressing their true identity, possibly without even knowing it.